owid/etl/docs/getting-started/index.md

     ```
     brew install python mysql-client poetry
     ```

+    You then need to inform Python where to find MySQL by adding some lines to your `~/.zshrc` file.
+Run `brew info mysql-client` to see what's needed.

+    For example, on an M1/M2 Mac where Homebrew installs to `/opt/homebrew`, you add:

+    ```
+    export PATH="/opt/homebrew/opt/mysql-client/bin:$PATH"
+    export LDFLAGS="-L/opt/homebrew/opt/mysql-client/lib"
+    export CPPFLAGS="-I/opt/homebrew/opt/mysql-client/include"
+    ```

+    On an Intel Mac, the paths will be slightly different.

-    Check that you have the correct version of Python as your default:
+    Finally, check that you have the correct version of Python as your default:

     ```bash
     which python3